pardhavv/pardhavv/README.md

 My core interests:
 - 🧠 Large Language Models (LLMs)
-- 🔎 Retrieval-Augmented Generation (RAG)
+- 🔎 CV & Retrieval-Augmented Generation (RAG)
-- 📊 Anomaly Detection for Industrial Systems
+- 📊 VLMs and Agentic Systems
 - ⚙️ MLOps & Production Deployment

 This space is where I share what I’m learning, building, and discovering along the way.